jordvisser/gas-reddit-bot/README.md

 # gas-reddit-bot
-A Reddit bot written for Google Apps Script k
+A Reddit bot written for Google Apps Script for the /r/GoogleAppsScript subreddit.